Loopring/protocols/packages/loopring_v3/DESIGN.md

 Burned fees are stored in the accounts of the wallet.
 When withdrawing the complete balance of the burned fees is also automatically withdrawn.

+> Question(dongw): I don't understand this.
+Burn should have nothing to do with wallet.

 #### Offchain withdrawal

 A request for withdrawal is sent offchain to the operator.
 The operator should include the withdrawal in a reasonable time in a block, though no guarantees can be made to the user when it will be included. **The user can pay a fee in any token he wants to the operator.**

 If walletID > 0 than the withdrawal request also needs to be signed by the wallet (so the wallet can keep track of all changes to the account).
 The wallet can also request a percentage of the fee paid to the operator.

+> [Feedback]: I suggest that withdrawal don't need signatures from wallets.

 The nonce of the account is increased after the cancel is processed.